• Skip to main content

 And you might have a similar lack of mobility if you need to lose stomach fat.

-While Olympic weightlifting can build a powerful physique, there is a steep learning curve to perform them safely and effectively.
+While Olympic weightlifting lifts can build a powerful physique, there is a steep learning curve to perform them safely and effectively.

 Not to mention that they require a lot of flexibility, especially the snatch.

-And while the bench press is a popular weightlifting exercise, it fails the test for an activity that focuses on the lower body.
+While the bench press is a popular weightlifting exercise, it fails the test for an activity that focuses on the lower body.

 Compared to a set of squats or deadlifts, the bench press is like taking a little vacation.